-To be able to pay less tax, tax consultants recommends to think about it throughout the year and not only during the tax period.
+To be able to pay less tax, tax consultants recommend thinking about it throughout the year and not only during the tax period.
 Otherwise, we are faced with the fait accompli and fiscal strategies are limited, for lack of time.
 Even if it’s not a very pleasant reflection, it can pay off.
-Calculate tax deductions which you are entitled may even be pleasant surprises.
+Calculate tax deductions that you are entitled to may even be pleasant surprises.

 1. Deductions for students

 Although a student often has few taxes to pay, he still benefits from certain tax deductions.
 For example, he may deduct public transit expenses from his taxable income.